software-architecture-guild/katas-2025/README.md

 > presents our interpretation of the system architecture, identifying key challenges and opportunities for improvement.
 A crucial part of this section is the *assumptions we made* due to gaps in available information.
 >
 > **Proposed Architecture**\
 > outlines our solutions to the identified challenges and opportunities.
-It documents the *fundamental decisions* necessary for the successful implementation of these changes.
+It documents the *fundamental decisions* necessary to successfully implement these changes.
 The section continues with a *High-Level Architecture* that integrates AI solutions into the existing system and detailed descriptions of the *AI solutions* themselves.
 >
 > **Final Words** speak for themselves ;)